kazuma-0/vue-auto-deploy/README.md

 ---

-A sample vue project created for checking out GitHub workflows for VueJs apps
+A sample vue project to integrate CI/CD using github workflows.

+Automatically builds and publishes the app to gh-pages branch everytime a push is made.